mbjelac/radne-nedjelje-karta/readme.md

 ## Use on phone

-Install the website on your phone (in browser choose "Add to home screen" or equivalent).
+Deploy website to cloud (e.g. Netlify), open on your phone and install (in phone browser choose "Add to home screen" or equivalent).
 App name & icons built in.

 ## Credits